 2. Your child will have help researching schools and managing expectations.

-Applying to college can be stressful— for students and parents.
-This is especially true for students who don’t plan ahead or have unrealistic expectations about the types of schools within their reach.
+Applying to college can be stressful for both students and parents.
+This is especially true for teens who don’t plan ahead or have unrealistic expectations about the types of schools within their reach.

-By getting an early start to planning ahead, your child will have time to explore their interest areas, set goals and modify them as needed, as they learn more about their own ambitions and what they want out of college and their future.
+By getting an early start, your child will have time to explore their interest areas, set goals, and modify them as needed, as they learn more about their own ambitions and what they want out of college and their future.

-3. An experienced college consultant can help your student create a balanced college list with target, safety, and reach schools.
+3. An experienced college consultant will help your student create a balanced college list with target, safety, and reach schools.

-She says the key to creating a well-balanced list is to do the legwork ahead of time and make sure the schools make sense for the student’s personality, interests, and goals.
+She says the key to creating a well-balanced list is to do the legwork ahead of time and make sure each school makes sense for the student’s personality, interests, and goals.

 “Research schools, looking at their admissions rate, manage your own expectations, and look at your own test scores versus the acceptance rate at those schools,” she explained.